Who can submit contributions?

 What else must be submitted along with the article?

-We need your short CV with personal details: first name, surname, title, year of birth (optional), current office, main areas of work and research interests (the three most important), contact details (e-mail address and/or link to a website) and a portrait photo (optional, but welcome; please upload with a resolution of 300 ppi).
+We need your short CV with personal details: first name, surname, title, year of birth (optional), current office, main areas of work and research interests (the three most important), contact details (e-mail address and/or link to a website) and a portrait photo (optional, but welcome; please upload with a resolution of 300 ppi) as well as 5 keywords.

 Where can I submit articles?